c-eg/Discord-Private-Matches-Bot/README.md

 ## How to setup project locally
 1. Fork this repository, and clone it using "git clone"
 2. Create a bot on Discord
-3. Update config_template.json with your discord bot key and move & rename to code/config.json
+3. Update config_template.json and move & rename to code/config.json
-4. Run "npm install"
+4. Navigate to project folder, then run "npm install"
 5. Run "node app.js"

 ## License